TheShermanTanker/pypy/pypy/doc/introduction.rst

 We target a large variety of platforms, small and large, by providing a compiler toolsuite that can produce custom Python versions.
-Platform, memory and threading models, as well as the JIT compiler itself, are aspects of the translation process - as opposed to encoding low level details into the language implementation itself.
+Platform, memory and threading models, are aspects of the translation process - as opposed to encoding low level details into the language implementation itself.

 For more details, have a look at our :doc:`architecture overview <architecture>`.